Geometric conditions for the reconstruction of a holomorphic function by an interpolation formula

-This last conclusion yields to the following question: why is this geometric criterion not (always) necessary?
-What is the difference between the case of the square and the one of a convergent sequence?
-The answer yields to another question: what is the action of the group of the permutations $\mathfrak{S}_{\mathbb{N}}$ on the validity of the convergence of $E_N(\cdot;\eta)$?
+This first conclusion leads to the following question: why is this geometric criterion not (always) necessary?
+On the other hand, the expression~(\ref{formula}) of $E_N(\cdot;\eta)$ clearly involves the enumeration of the lines $\eta_j$'s.
+Since Definition~\ref{intercurve} is a condition about sets that does not depend on any of its enumerations, one is tempted into considerating the action of the group of permutations $\mathfrak{S}_{\N}$ and check the validity of the convergence of $E_N(\cdot;\sigma(\eta))$, where the sequence $\sigma(\eta)$ is defined from $\eta=\left(\eta_j\right)_{j\geq1}$ by